FigmaFan/IL2CPP-Resolver/README.md

 # IL2CPP-Resolver
-unity il2cpp game hacking library
+unity il2cpp game hacking library (internal)

 # how to use
 include il2cpp_resolver.h in your project